barumau/pandunia/english/jumle.md

 **kia ni wol yem yo?** Would you like to eat something?

-**ta yem pom.** He/she eats an apple.
+**ta yem apel.** He/she eats an apple.

-**tata yem pom.** They eat apples.
+**tata yem apel.** They eat apples.

 Note: Unlike English, Pandunia doesn't have separate singular and plural forms.
-Therefore a word like **pom** can refer to one or more apples.
+Therefore a word like **apel** can refer to one or more apples.

 **kia ni yem kafe?** Do you drink coffee?